swcarpentry/git-novice/01-backup.md

 > 3. `git checkout HEAD~1 data_cruncher.py`
 > 4. `git checkout <unique ID of last revision> data_cruncher.py`
 > 5. Both 2 & 4

+> ## What would happen? {.challenge}
+>
+> Suppose that you weren't paying attention and you run `git init` from your home directory.
+What would happen?
+>
+> How would you fix this situation?
+Try it and see!

 > ## Making a repo for this workshop {.challenge}
 >